kumaresan-subramani/ej2-blaz-doc/src/pivotview-asp/pivot-table/aspcore/olap.md

 ![output](images/clear-edit-olap.png "Editing the calculated field")

+## Virtual Scrolling

+Allows large amounts of data to be loaded without any performance degradation by rendering rows and columns in relation to the current viewport.
+Rest of the data will be brought into the viewport dynamically based on vertical or horizontal scroll position.
+This feature can be enabled by setting the [`enableVirtualization`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.PivotView.PivotView~EnableVirtualization.html) property in [`ejs-pivotview`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.PivotView.PivotView_properties.html) tag to **true**.

+{% aspTab template="pivot-table/getting-start-mvc/olap-virtual", sourceFiles="virtual.cs" %}

+{% endaspTab %}

+### Limitations for virtual scrolling

+* The [`columnWidth`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.PivotView.PivotViewGridSettings~ColumnWidth.html) property in [`e-gridSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.PivotView.PivotViewGridSettings_members.html) should be in pixels.
+The percentage value is not accepted.
+* Resizing columns and setting the width of individual columns will affect scrolling and is therefore not recommended.
+* The grand totals option is not supported by virtual scrolling.

 ## Data Binding

 To bind OLAP datasource to the pivot table, you need to specify following properties under [`e-datasourcesettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.PivotView.PivotViewDataSourceSettings.html) option.